LGBTQ+ Addiction Treatment

 What Factors Underly the Substance Use Disorder Rates?

+There are many factors that form the foundation of high LGBTQ addiction rates.
+Factors such as increased rates of rejection, trauma, and subsequent mental health issues all contribute to members of the LGBTQ community turning towards drugs and alcohol to cope.
 People in the LGBTQ community also tend to lack access to proper LGBTQ addiction treatment programs.
 The National Institute on Drug Abuse states that only 7.4% of treatment programs currently provide access to specialized LGBTQ addiction treatment, even though specialized options have shown much higher success rates in the treatment of LGBTQ drug addiction.

 Most Common Co-Occurring Disorders in LGBTQ+ Populations